jacobbieker/Aperio_imaging_consolidator/README.md

 6. Double click on aperio_consolidator.sh to run the program
 7. A file called "consolidated_files.xlsx" should be created in the same folder, it contains the output of this script

+# Troubleshooting
+On Mac OSX, sometimes R will give errors if the .sh file is run.
+One way around that is to open the included AppleScript template, and put in the paths to the correct files and directory, and run the program from the AppleScript script.

 # Testing